MicrosoftDocs/PowerShell-Docs/reference/5.0/PSReadline/Set-PSReadlineOption.md

 ### -ExtraPromptLineCount

 Specifies the number of extra lines.

-Specify a value for this parameter if your prompt spans more than one line, and you want extra lines to be available when PSReadLine displays the prompt after showing some output, such as when PSReadLine returns a list of completions.
+If your prompt spans more than one line, specify a value for this parameter.
+Use this option when you want extra lines to be available when **PSReadLine** displays the prompt after showing some output.
+For example, **PSReadLine** returns a list of completions.

+This option is needed less than in previous versions of **PSReadLine**, but is useful when the `InvokePrompt` function is used.

 ```yaml
 Type: Int32